psyked/readme/README.md

 > _Hi, I'm James._

 I prefer James instead of nicknames.
-My online handle is predominantly @psyked (siiked - the 'p' is silent) which I came up with back in university.
+My online handle is predominantly **@psyked,** which I came up with back in university.
 But don't call me that or everyone will be confused, including me.

 ### Why this website/document exists